 Permanence can also be used in a different context - as in 'permanent marker' (immovability) in this instance it refers to the fact that the ink is permanent when dry and will not rub off when applied, this is not it's lightfast-ness, because this ink may fade quickly over time.
 You will need to read the write up on the ink to establish the makers meaning of permanence.

-When loading dip pens, a more accurate way than dipping in the bottle, is to load the ink via a dropper or paint brush into the reservoir.
+When loading dip pens, a more accurate way than dipping into the bottle, is to load the ink via a dropper or paint brush into the reservoir.
 If it doesn't have a reservoir then you may feel the need to dip the pen and wipe off the excess, but you can still load it with a paint brush.

-If you have trouble getting the ink to flow try some of the following; some people wiggle the nib from side to side; you can put a drop of ink onto paper and draw the nib through it; my preferred method is to have a damp piece of paper or kitchen towel and draw the nib gently across it, this works nine times out of ten and doesn't strain the nib tines.
+If you have trouble getting the ink to flow try some of the following; some people wiggle the nib from side to side; you can put a drop of ink onto paper and draw the nib through it; my preferred method is to have a damp piece of kitchen towel and draw the nib gently across it, this works nine times out of ten and doesn't strain the nib tines.

 Ink has many applications and is well worth the time invested in appreciating it's properties and potential.
-I hope this small introduction gives those new to ink a start in the right direction.

 Copyright © 2006 Jacqui Blackman